 Fortunately, there’s one simple solution to this problem.

-That’s actually pretty easy.
+That’s pretty easy.

 Do this with each keyword and note down the ASINs of the top 10 products of each keyword.

-In this case, you have to crop down your list size to 75 or 50 or 25 or 10 or 5 depending on the size of your niche.
+What could happen is that there aren’t 100 products similar to yours.
+In this case, you have to crop down the list size to 75, 50, 25, and so on.
+It depends on the size of your niche.

 When you’re finished, head over to the next step.